7 Dried Dill Weed Substitutes: Exact Ratios Using Pantry Items

 Dill flavor wheel comparison

-• Add late in the game: Most dried herbs lose potency when cooked too long—add them toward the end of cooking.
+• Add late in cooking: Most dried herbs lose potency when cooked too long—add substitutes in final 5 minutes

 Spice rack with labeled jars